Finding Aids

 Research notes (13 folders)

-Typescript mss.
-(3 folders)
+Typescript manuscripts (3 folders)

 Box 71, 72 “God's Country: the Negro Comes to Illinois" [WPA project edited with Jack Conroy, later re-worked and, in part, published as They Seek a City] (10 folders)